There's no real order or structure to this page. You might want to search it (Ctrl+F)...

 Everything goes, if done well enough.
 But if you're planning to write from the perspective of multiple characters, then it may be easier to use third person.

-The one genre where I've sen 1st person with more than one character is romance, where the chapters and characters alternate.
+The one genre where I've seen 1st person with more than one character is romance, where the chapters and characters alternate.
 Alternating first persons are more rare in other genres.
 And even then, most romances are in third person when switching POVs like that.

-• If you write a space opera 3rd person is common.
+Also the style of book has impact.- If you write a space opera 3rd person is common.

-• If it's a detective noir it's mostly 1st person past tense.
+- If it's a detective noir it's mostly 1st person past tense.

-• Epic fantasy is often 3rd person.
+- Epic fantasy is often 3rd person.

-• Contemporary fantasy with a large self-discovery element is often 1st person past tense, sometimes even present tense.
+- Contemporary fantasy with a large self-discovery element is often 1st person past tense, sometimes even present tense.

-• Adult is rarely present tense, though there are exceptions (like Neil Stepehnson Snow Crash), you'll find it more often in YA (Hunger Games).
+- Adult is rarely present tense, though there are exceptions (like Neil Stepehnson Snow Crash), you'll find it more often in YA (Hunger Games).

 ... but there isn't an absolute rule.
 It's just that if you're starting as a writer go easy on yourself.
 It's hard enough as it is.